 Respecting your customers’ wishes isn’t just polite, it’s good business sense!
 Their feedback is free market research, and if your business evolves to meet their needs, more customers may find you as a result.

 How are you making good impressions on your clients and customers?
-By avoiding these common missteps and putting their needs first, you just might turn those initial meetings and website visits into repeat business after all.
+By avoiding these common missteps and putting their needs first, you just might turn those initial meetings and website visits into repeat business.
 Don’t lose sight of what matters most to your customers.